-

-- How to Become a Court Reporter in California
+Should I Become a Court Reporter in California?

 Court reporters create word-for-word transcriptions at legal proceedings such as trials and depositions.
 They are so integral to the legal system that in some cases, legal proceeding cannot be conducted in their absence.
 However, not all court reporters work in legal settings.
 There are different types of court reporters employed all over the US.

 If you are thinking of entering this field then you must know that there is no single set of requirements to fulfill.
 What it will take for you to become a court reporter would largely depend upon your state of employment.
-For instance, if you intend to become a court reporter in California, the following information might be of help.
+If you want to become a court reporter in California, you will have to complete the following steps:

 Requirements to Become a Court Reporter in California